Contribute to development

 - All new and changed code should have a corresponding unit and/or integration test

-- New and changed challenges should have a corresponding e2e test
+- New and changed challenges must have a corresponding e2e test

-- All unit, integration and e2e tests must pass locally
+- Linting and all unit, integration and e2e tests should pass locally before opening a Pull Request

 npm run lint